huma-engineering/huma-docs/data-collection/builder/start-with-a-template/index.md

 ![alt text](../assets/Tempelate.png)

 Alternatively, you can start with a blank page.
-A page equals a tab on the navigation menu of the Huma Care App.
+A page equals a tab on the navigation menu of the Huma App.
 When starting with a blank page, you will be asked to enter the page details.
 For more information, see the below section "Step 2: Design the app interface".

 <div style={{ backgroundColor: 'transparent', border: '1px solid #297A7A', borderBottomWidth: '3px', borderRightWidth: '3px', padding: '10px', borderRadius: '5px', marginBottom: '10px' }}>
   <strong>Tip: Preview the app template on your phone</strong><br/>